 What property type will give the best return in Santa Ana over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Santa Ana is the mid-range 2-3 bedroom condo or townhouse in a well-managed gated community with strong amenities and easy Ruta 27 access.
+As of 2026, the property type expected to give the best total return in Santa Ana over 5 years is a 3-bedroom townhouse or compact detached house inside a secure condominium.

 How will new infrastructure projects affect property prices in Santa Ana over 5 years?